khanh-devos/blog_memory/_posts/2024-10-29-AI-types-and-terms.md

 2. <b>How generative AI works?</b>

-    - Traditionally in order to distinguish a cat or a dog, we need a hard code: type animal, how many legs, ears, how is the fur, what he likes, dislikes...
+    - Traditionally to distinguish a cat or a dog, we need a hard code: type animal, how many legs, ears, how is the fur, what he likes, dislikes...

-    - With a wave of neuron network, we could give the network pictures of cats and dogs, then ask "is it a cat?", and it would predict or answer.
+    - With a wave of neuron network, we could give the network pictures of cats and dogs, then ask "is it a cat?", and it would predict or answer "yes, it is" or "No, it's not".
 It is very great that "we" here could be anyone of normal persons who can speak to or type a common language into a prompt.
-Some examples: model PaLM (Pathways Language Model), modelLaMDA (Language Model for Dialogue Applications)
+Some examples: model PaLM (Pathways Language Model), model LaMDA (Language Model for Dialogue Applications)

     - Mathematically a model looks like this: $y = f(x)$ with $x$: input data, $y$: output data, $f$: model.